mapswipe/mapswipe/README.md

 - The workers on the backend are running on Google Cloud

 # Requirements:
-- React native 0.29 (Higher versions will likely not work, so please install 0.29)
+- React native 0.29 (Higher versions will likely not work, so please install 0.29.
+We are accepting contributions to make it compatible with higher versions.)
 - Android sdk 21 or higher
 - Xcode 10